-The Department of Health & Human Services, Division of Public Health Investigations is responsible for investigating complaints against health care professions and occupations, welfare fraud, and evaluation reviews.
+The Department of Health & Human Services, Division of Public Health Investigations is responsible for investigating complaints against health care professions and occupations.

 Investigations are completed on licensed, registered or certified health care professionals in healthcare-related fields; unlicensed healthcare practice; and Pre-licensure and Pre-reinstatement applicants; and including compliance with provisions of the Uniform Credentialing Act, Rules and Regulations governing the professional practice, and the Uniform Controlled Substances Act.